QuinnContaldi/ChapterOne/README.md

 ```
 ***

-## Exploring whats wrong with this code

-*"Well this code works!
-So whats so wrong with this implementation?"*.
+## Exploring What's Wrong With This Code

-This was a lesson taught to me in my freshman computer science courses just because
+This was a lesson taught to me in my freshman computer science courses. *"Just because
-it compiles does not mean it is correct.
+it compiles does not mean it is correct"*.
 Even if it is correct other solutions can be **More** correct.
 by having our high level code depend on low level details we do a bad job of decoupling our code.
 Furthermore, we are unable to leverage runtime polymorphism to change guns mid game.
 Now think
 about adding a new gun.
 Things become far more complicated, as every class that we